AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 ---
 title: Add Parameters to the Requests
-seo-title: Add Parameters to the Requests
 description: In this lesson we will validate Adobe lifecycle metrics and add custom parameters to the prefetch request.
 The lifecycle metrics and custom parameters will be used for creating audiences that determine new and returning users.
-We will also enhance the third location request (found on the thank you screen) with parameters that will be used to determine the user's trip origin & destination so we can later serve an offer based on those parameters.
-seo-description: In this lesson we will validate Adobe lifecycle metrics and add custom parameters to the prefetch request.
-The lifecycle metrics and custom parameters will be used for creating audiences that determine new and returning users.
-We will also enhance the third location request (found on the thank you screen) with parameters that will be used to determine the user's trip origin & destination so we can later serve an offer based on those parameters.
+We will also enhance the third location request (found on the thank you screen) with parameters that will be used to determine the user's trip origin & x`destination so we can later serve an offer based on those parameters.

 feature: mobile
-kt: kt-3040
+kt: 3040
 audience: developer
 doc-type: tutorial
 activity-type: implement